5 Practical Writing Techniques to Double Your Productivity

 - Let your finished piece sit for at least one hour before you perform a final edit.

-When you go back after "the simmer" and read the copy word-for-word, you’ll be more likely to catch errors that slipped right past you on previous passes.
-Read more about editing your own work over at Lifehacker.
+When you go back after “the simmer” and read the copy word-for-word, you’ll be more likely to catch errors that slipped right past you on previous passes.
+Read more about editing your own work over at Constant Content.

 There you have it.
 Those are the writing techniques that have helped me grow and be more productive as a copywriter and ghostwriter.
 Have you found them to be useful?
 Would you add anything?
 Please let me know in the comments!